Thank you to Minted for partnering with me on this post. Tips, opinions, and experiences are 100% my own.

 If you have guests that get hangry (we all have those people in our lives – I’m one of them) put them in the tables that will be called for first dinner.
 Don’t need anyone having a fit because their stomach needs to be filled.

 After all is said and done, enjoy your day and don’t stress about these things.
-I realized that after all of the stressing about my seating arrangements, it didn’t really matter when the party started.
+I realized that after all of the stressing about my wedding day seating arrangements, it didn’t really matter when the party started.
 No one was really in seats and everyone got along magically.